Toy model to understand oscillatory behavior in timelike nucleon form factors

 Here, $\alpha$ is the electromagnetic fine-structure constant, $\beta = \sqrt{1-4m_N^2/s}$ is the center-of-mass velocity of nucleon, and $s$ is the Mandelstam variable.
 Actually, we can repeat this Coulomb enhancement factor very easily in our approach.
-Substituting the Coulomb potential in Eq.~\eqref{eq:shrodinger} for $V$, Eq. (\ref{eq:jost}) is reduced to $\mathcal S$ by using the non-relativistic approximation $\sqrt{1-\beta^2}\approx 1$ in the near-threshold region.
+Substituting the Coulomb potential in Eq.~\eqref{eq:shrodinger} for $V$, Eq. (\ref{eq:jost}) is reduced to $\mathcal S$ by using the nonrelativistic approximation $\sqrt{1-\beta^2}\approx 1$ in the near-threshold region.

-{\it FSI factor with damped oscillation.}--- As an illustration of the overall FSI effect, firstly we consider the simple case of a rectangular potential well:
+First, we consider the simple case of a rectangular potential well:

-We can easily adjust the interaction range $a$ and the potential depth $V_a$ to glimpse some general features of a somehow complicated potential.
-The Schr\"{o}dinger equation with this potential have analytical solution.
+We can easily adjust the interaction range $a$ and the potential depth $V_a$ to glimpse some features of a somewhat complicated potential.
+The Schr\"{o}dinger equation with this potential has an analytical solution.
 The general solution for $\ell = 0$ is

 where $\delta_0$ is the $S$-wave phase shift, and

 We have the enhancement factor